Qumulo/docs/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 {% comment %}For boilerplate text, use {{page.varNoPublicChanges}}{% endcomment %}

+## Qumulo Core 7.8.2
+{{ nexusLink }}
+{% capture unexpRest %}This release resolves an issue that could cause nodes in clusters with specific configurations to restart unexpectedly.{% endcapture %}
+{% include important.html content=unexpRest %}

+* Improved the stability and connectivity of portal relationships when multiple peer portal addresses
+* Improved the read performance for scenarios with intermittent connectivity issues that can cause a portal quorum event

 ## Qumulo Core 7.8.1.1
 {{ nexusLink }}
-{% include important.html content="This release resolves an issue that could cause nodes in clusters with specific configurations to restart unexpectedly." %}
+{% include important.html content=unexpRest %}

 * Enabled **Try it out** functionality on the **APIs & Tools** Web UI page to work with `POST`, `PUT`, and `PATCH` requests after clicking **Use current session**
 * Deprecated some `/v1/portal` REST API endpoints and replaced others with `/v2/portal` endpoints that let you retrieve information about and create portals with multiple root directories